 Future business needs | Immediate business needs |

-Manages learning process | Manages execution process |
+Manages the learning process | Manages the execution process |

 Unknown customers | Known customers |